 Nylon yarn is the principal raw material used in our floorcovering products.
-One of the leading fiber suppliers within the industry had been the exclusive supplier of certain branded fibers upon which we formerly relied.
-Access to these branded fibers is no longer available.
-We have developed and are developing products and product offerings using fiber systems from other fiber suppliers, but there can be no certainty as to the success of our efforts to develop and market such products.
-Additionally, the supply of all nylon yarn and yarn systems has been negatively impacted by a variety of overall market factors.
+The supply of all nylon yarn and yarn systems has been negatively impacted by a variety of overall market factors.
 The cost of nylon yarns has risen significantly and availability of nylon yarns has been restricted.
-Our efforts to develop alternate sources and to diversify our yarn suppliers has been met with success to date; however, supply constraints may impact our ability to successfully develop products and effectively service our customers.
-An interruption in the supply of these or other raw materials or sourced products used in our business or in the supply of suitable substitute materials or products would disrupt our operations, which could have a material adverse effect on our business.
+An interruption in the supply of these or other raw materials or sourced products used in our business or in the supply of suitable substitute materials or products would disrupt our operations. which could have a material adverse effect on our business.
+Supply constraints may impact our ability to successfully develop products and effectively service our customers.
+We have developed and are developing products and product offerings using fiber systems from multiple external fiber suppliers as well as from vertically integrated production of our yarn supply through dedicated internal extrusion operations.
+There can be no certainty as to the success of our efforts to develop and market such products.
 We continually evaluate our sources of yarn and other raw materials for competitive costs, performance characteristics, brand value, and diversity of supply.

-We rely on information systems in managing our operations and any system failure or deficiencies of such systems may have an adverse effect on our business.
+We rely on information systems in managing our operations and any system failure, cyber incident or deficiencies of such systems may have an adverse effect on our business.

 Our businesses rely on sophisticated systems to obtain, rapidly process, analyze and manage data.
 We rely on these systems to, among other things, facilitate the purchase, manufacture and distribution of our products; receive, process and ship orders on a timely basis; and to maintain accurate and up-to-date operating and financial data for the compilation of management information.
 We rely on our computer hardware, software and network for the storage, delivery and transmission of data to our sales and distribution systems, and certain of our production processes are managed and conducted by computer.
-Any damage by unforeseen events or system failure which causes interruptions to the input, retrieval and transmission of data or increase in the service time, whether caused by human error, natural disasters, power loss, computer viruses, intentional acts of vandalism, various forms of cybercrimes including and not limited to hacking, ransomware, intrusions and malware or otherwise, could disrupt our normal operations.
+Any damage by unforeseen events or system failure which causes interruptions to the input, retrieval and transmission of data or increase in the service time, whether caused by human error, natural disasters, power loss, computer viruses, intentional acts of vandalism, various forms of cyber crimes including and not limited to hacking, ransomware, intrusions and malware or otherwise, could disrupt our normal operations.
 Depending upon the severity of the incident, there can be no assurance that we can effectively carry out our disaster recovery plan to handle a failure of our information systems, or that we will be able to restore our operational capacity within sufficient time to avoid material disruption to our business.
 The occurrence of any of these events could cause unanticipated disruptions in service, decreased customer service and customer satisfaction and harm to our reputation, which could result in loss of customers, increased operating expenses and financial losses.
 Any such events could in turn have a material adverse effect on our business, financial condition, results of operations, and prospects.